le717/LDR-Importer/CONTRIBUTING.md

 Separate Branches
 -----------------

-I've divided the project into three separate, distinct branches: master, unstable, and exporter.
+I've divided the project into two separate, distinct branches: master, unstable.

 * The **master** branch is where stable, complete, mostly bug-free code belongs.
 It is this script that will make up the next, official release.
 If someone wanted to download a prerelease version and not worry about it being broken, they would download this branch.